Former PDC Darts Professional, SkySports Darts Commentator and YouTuber with 6 tournament wins under his belt including the Iceland Open in 2023

 - Day Four, Session Two - Semi-Finals (best of 15 legs) & Final (best of 19 legs)

-With the change of format for the 2023 World Cup of Darts, the top 4 seeded nations receive a bye into the second round.
+The top 4 seeded nations in 2025 receive a bye into the second round.
 They consist of two players with the best combined Order of Merit rankings, subject to player availability.

 Who is playing for England in the World Cup of Darts?

-Here are the top four seeded nations along with their Win-Loss record and the players representing them in 2023:
+Here are the top four seeded nations, along with their Win-Loss record and the players representing them in 2025:

 Nation (Win-Loss) | Player One | Player Two |